 What is the PCC Police Community Fund?

 Building a positive relationship between children and young people and the police, based on mutual respect, is essential.
-Through focusing on early intervention and prevention the Fund will support young people who are vulnerable or at-risk to move forward with their lives and realise their full potential, establishing resilient, safer and more inclusive communities.
+Through focusing on early intervention and prevention the Fund will support children and young people who are vulnerable or at-risk to move forward with their lives and realise their full potential, establishing resilient, safer and more inclusive communities.

 Who can apply?